The 2016 HEART Program: Small Introductions to Big Ideas

 Detailed information about the tutorials and instructors will be available here soon; in the meantime, please see the General Engineering course listings for information about the tutorials being taught this semester, including the day and time for each section.

 Incoming freshmen can enroll in one of the tutorials when course registration begins on July 6, 2016, Sophomores, juniors, and seniors can register for the tutorials beginning August 1, 2016.
 The courses have no prerequisites and are open to all JHU undergraduates in both KSAS and WSE.
-Registration is done through ISIS.
+Registration is done through SIS.

 Targeting the Gatekeepers: RTKs in Cancer Systems Biology